Foreign policy of the Obama administration: Venezuela

+Operation Money Badger

 Arctic

 During Obama's presidency, there was increased global attention paid to the Arctic, and the challenges and opportunities present in the region.
 The Obama administration responded accordingly by placing significantly greater focus on the Arctic and Arctic issues than the Bush administration, achieving a notable first in September 2015 by becoming the first sitting president ever to visit the Arctic Circle.

 The Arctic is divided between 8 Arctic states that serve as permanent members of the Arctic Council.
 The primary policy of the Obama administration within the region had been to facilitate cooperation among these states on regional issues.
 Upon assuming office, Obama looked to reset relations with Russia across the board; however, as US–Russian relations deteriorated in other matters of mutual interest, the Arctic remained a site of cooperation between the two states.

 In 2011, the Arctic states created the Arctic Search and Rescue Agreement, which established the search parameters for Arctic states.
 Search and Rescue collaboration between states has since strengthened further with the creation of the Coast Guard Forum in 2015.

 During Obama's presidency, the United States assumed chairmanship of the Arctic Council 2015-2017 and looked to launch major collaborative projects while in that office.
 During the United States chairmanship, the Arctic Council focused on improving economic and living conditions for Arctic communities; improving Arctic Ocean safety, security and stewardship; and addressing the impacts of climate change.
 The last Arctic Council meeting of Obama's presidency was in Maine in 4–6 October 2016 where the agenda focused on Arctic sustainable development and the climate.

 Countering the regional effects of climate change was a major focus of the Obama presidency's Arctic policy, particularly during his final two years in office.
 Obama agreed in March 2016 to protect at least 17% of its Arctic territory from development during a joint event with Prime Minister Trudeau of Canada.

 Within the Arctic Council, an expert group was created in 2015 investigating the threat posed by black carbon to the region which concluded its findings and recommendations in 2016.
 The administration had also looked to increase data sharing—a major agenda item at the inaugural White House Arctic Science Ministerial in September 2016.

 While regional co-operation to counter joint challenges was the primary commitment of the Obama administration, US Arctic military capabilities also increased under Obama.
 In 2016, the ICEX exercise was carried out and was widely regarded to be a major success.
 President Obama had also commissioned two new US icebreakers in 2015.